Savoy mountains in autumn

 Simulator: My Plate's Footprint

-Compare the environmental and nutritional impact between an industrial dish and a local seasonal version.
+Compare the environmental and nutritional impact between an industrial dish and a seasonal local version.

-Data based on ADEME 2026 averages for transport and local vs. conventional agricultural production.
+Data based on 2026 ADEME averages for transport and local vs. conventional agricultural production.

 Why is a seasonal vegetable intrinsically better?
 It's not just a matter of taste; it's a biochemical reality.